-- 81. Green infrastructure can be defined as a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities41.
-National planning policy states that local planning authorities in their local plans should take a strategic approach to maintaining and enhancing networks of habitats and green infrastructure, and plan for the enhancement of natural capital at a catchment or landscape scale across local authority boundaries.42 - 82.
-The South East Dorset Green Infrastructure Strategy (Investing in Green Places, July 2011) was jointly prepared by the councils in South East Dorset (Bournemouth, Christchurch, Dorset, East Dorset, Poole and Purbeck) in partnership with Natural England, the Environment Agency and the Forestry Commission43.
+- 81. Green infrastructure can be defined as a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities.
+National planning policy states that local planning authorities in their local plans should take a strategic approach to maintaining and enhancing networks of habitats and green infrastructure, and plan for the enhancement of natural capital at a catchment or landscape scale across local authority boundaries. - 82.
+The South East Dorset Green Infrastructure Strategy (Investing in Green Places, July 2011) was jointly prepared by the councils in South East Dorset (Bournemouth, Christchurch, Dorset, East Dorset, Poole and Purbeck) in partnership with Natural England, the Environment Agency and the Forestry Commission.
 The Strategy provides a non-statutory framework for green infrastructure across South East Dorset.
 It sets out a vision for the area which seeks to co-ordinate the planning for, and investment in, parks, open spaces, wildlife corridors, street trees and other green spaces. - 83.
-The Stour Valley forms an important sub-regional area of green infrastructure, and the South East Dorset Green Infrastructure Strategy identifies a key strategic project to develop a strategy for the Lower Stour Valley.
-The project aims to develop a strategy for the river Stour and its floodplain from Sturminster Marshall to Christchurch.
-Key aspects include provision of an accessible route for walking and cycling, encouraging access to existing 'hubs' (recreational facilities, greenspace, visitor centres, etc) and encouraging multifunctional uses via provision of footpaths, cycle routes, access to river, flood attenuation and biodiversity and landscape enhancements.
+The Stour Valley forms an important sub-regional area of green infrastructure, and the South East Dorset Green Infrastructure Strategy identifies a key strategic project to

-41 Page 67 (Glossary) of the National Planning Policy Framework 2018.
+&lt;sup>41 Page 67 (Glossary) of the National Planning Policy Framework 2018.